ArcanaPath

 The Hierophant in Love

-Upright: Conventional commitment and shared values — relationships that honour tradition, sometimes literally marriage or formal steps.
+Upright: Conventional commitment and shared values — relationships that honor tradition, sometimes literally marriage or formal steps.

 Reversed: An unconventional bond, or friction between what you feel and what family, culture, or convention expects.